smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ES.md

     totalSpotNumber:
       description: 'The total number of spots pertaining to this group.
 Allowed values: Any positive integer number or 0.
 Normative references: DATEX 2 version 2.3 attribute _parkingNumberOfSpaces_ of the _ParkingRecord_ class.'
       minimum: 1
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be ParkingGroup'
+      description: NGSI Entity type.
+It has to be ParkingGroup
       enum:
         - ParkingGroup
       type: string